ShinyDhar/ShinyDhar/README.md

 - 👋 Hi, I’m Shiny!
-- 🌱 I’m currently learning NLP and Data Engineering using GCP.
-My strengths are to improve processes via Google Automation and improving business via data analysis and building data models to predict outcomes for better operations management.
+- 🌱 I’m a seasoned Data Analyst transitioning to a Data Strategist role.
+I am responsible for building data models to predict outcomes for better management.
-- 💞️ I’m looking to collaborate on data for social good kinda projects.
+- My other strengths include process improvement and optimsation (use common sense and data science here or via automation), A/B testing and creating narratives with data.
-- 📫 How to reach me shiny.work2017@gmail.com
+- 💞️ I’m looking to collaborate on data for social good projects.
-- Profile is a Work in Progress including my portfolio.
+- 📫 How to reach me : Drop me an email

 <!---
 ShinyDhar/ShinyDhar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.